 - Throw something out of your fridge.

 - Try a guided mindfulness meditation.
-(Google for free mp3 downloads.
-There are some good ones out there.)
+(Use Google to identify free resources; there are some good ones out there.)

 - Take a break from researching a topic you’ve been over-researching.